Close Menu

 Beryllium is used as an alloying element with copper and other metals in a variety of industries, such as medical, aerospace, and telecommunication.
 Unfortunately, prolonged exposure leads to shortness of breath, chronic cough, weight loss, weakness, and— most notably— lung cancer.
 The danger of beryllium has led to OSHA enforcing stricter regulations in handling the chemical to protect workers from its life-threatening effects.

-Contact a Construction Accident Lawyer in Detroit
+Contact Our Construction Accident Lawyers in Detroit

 Toxic chemicals present an uncalculated danger because a worker may have no idea they are receiving dangerous exposure.
 Sadly, the symptoms of such toxic exposure can arise immediately or years later, making it difficult to prove dangerous conditions on a construction site caused your injuries.
-However, enlisting the experience of a well-versed construction accident attorney at Ravid & Associates, P.C. will make all the difference in obtaining just restitution for illnesses suffered in the workplace.
+However, enlisting the experience of a well-versed construction accident attorney at Ravid & Associates will make all the difference in obtaining just restitution for illnesses suffered in the workplace.
 If you believe workplace conditions caused your illness or injury, don’t hesitate to contact our compassionate legal team at (248) 948-9696 for diligent investigation in your case.